 The word ‘Yahrzeit’ is Yiddish and is translated to mean “time of year.”
 In Judaism, there is a focus on carrying on the memory of those before us from generation to generation.
 Based on Jewish law, the Yahrzeit is the day one year following the death of a loved one as calculated in accordance with the Hebrew calendar.
-This rememberance is performed annually by reciting the Mourner’s Kaddish and burning a Yahrzeit candle for 24 hours.
-Traditionally the observance begins on the anniversary of the Hebrew date of death and the candle is lit at sunset.
+This remembrance is performed annually by reciting the Mourner’s Kaddish and burning a Yahrzeit candle for 24 hours.
+Traditionally, the observance begins on the anniversary of the Hebrew date of death and the candle is lit at sunset.
 When a death occurs after sunset, the following day is used to observe the Yahrzeit.

 How to Calculate and Remember the Yahrzeit?

 How Do I Find Out the Correct Hebrew Yahrzeit Date?

 Honoring the Yahrzeit - The Lighting of Candles

 On the Yahrzeit, a Yahrzeit candle is lit at sundown.
 This custom takes place every year.
 Mourners use a special ‘Yahrzeit Candle’ that is designed to burn for 24 hours.
 These candles, similar to Shabbat candles, should burn during the entire Yahrzeit and extinguish on their own.
 Although traditionally this ritual involves burning an actual candle, it is also permitted to use an electric Yahrzeit lamp due to potential safety issues.